Jump to main content

 Map showing the states where IRIS will focus their training

-The Improving Rural Interpreter Skills (IRIS) Project has three envisioned objectives for the 2021-2026 grant period.
-In the following video, Decker shares the three goals of IRIS in ASL.
+The Improving Rural Interpreter Skills (IRIS) Project had three envisioned objectives for the grant period.
+In the following video, Decker shared the three goals of the IRIS Project in ASL.

 GOAL 1